HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 At the median, we see that 25% of a page's scripts are injected, as opposed to leaving them discoverable in the initial HTML response.
 More concerning is that the 75th and 90th percentiles of pages inject 50% and 70% of scripts respectively.

-Script injection has [the potential to harm performance](https://www.igvita.com/2014/05/20/script-injected-async-scripts-considered-harmful/) when used to render page content the user consumes, and should be avoided in these cases whenever necessary.
+Script injection has <a hreflang="en" href="https://www.igvita.com/2014/05/20/script-injected-async-scripts-considered-harmful/">the potential to harm performance</a> when used to render page content the user consumes, and should be avoided in these cases whenever necessary.
 That script injection is so prevalent in today's web is a concerning trend.
 Modern frameworks and tooling may rely on this pattern, which means that some out-of-the-box experiences may rely on this potential anti-pattern to provide functionality for websites.

 ### First-party versus third-party JavaScript